Barista Guides4 min readMarch 5, 2026

 Join the newsletter for the setup checklist, dial-in notes, and practical buying guidance we use to keep home espresso repeatable.

-Setup checklist, dial-in notes, and workflow tips • Unsubscribe anytime
+Setup checklists, dial-in notes, and practical brew tips • Unsubscribe anytime

 Espresso Insider

 Independent espresso testing, practical brew education, and gear guidance for home baristas.
-Compare gear here, then continue to the retailer offer that best fits your budget and workflow.
+Compare gear here, then continue to the retailer offer that best matches your budget and needs.

 Newsletter